 Apart from the solid granny square, I have to say that the crochet solid hexagon is my new favourite way to make blankets.
-It’s easy, fast and gives my geometric loving self so much happiness!
-I’m currently working on a Hexie Baby Blanket (pattern release later this month) and a Hex-Temp Blanket.
+Hexagon granny squares are easy, fast and gives my geometric loving self so much happiness!
+I’m currently working on a Hexie Baby Blanket and a Hex-Temp Blanket.

 I saw a really beautiful blanket with a combination of colours on Pinterest and I wanted to try something similar.
 I looked up how to crochet hexagons and got to it but found myself with a problem 2 hexagons in and so decided to start again.
 This tutorial has enough pictures and clear instructions to guide you through crocheting a hexagon.

 Designs using this tutorial